-#The log-name. #This log is enabled.
-Set to 'no' to disable. #This log is enabled for the file in the default logging directory. #If this option is set to yes, the last filled fast.log- #Overwritten while restarting Suricata. '''
+''' -fast: #The log-name. enabled:yes #This log is enabled.
+Set to 'no' to disable. filename: fast.log #The name of the file in the default logging directory. append: yes/no #If this option is set to yes, the last filled fast.log- →file will not be #overwritten while restarting Suricata. '''